 All states and territories allow image-based supply of medicine within their legal frameworks, however certain conditions apply.
 Health care professionals should consider state and territory rules when prescribing and supplying medicines.
 These rules can be found here.

-This special arrangement is scheduled to cease on 31 March 2021.
+This special arrangement will continue to 30 September 2021.

 Departmental fact sheets about image-based medicine supply are available for prescribers, pharmacists and consumers.